05 May 2017 Extra Time: Reflections on the European Healthy Stadia Conference 2017

 “Peter Krustrup’s session was very good and built a strong case.
 Also a good mixture of speakers from across the UK.
 Paul Lake was also excellent – very important to discuss mental health in sport.”

 The Conference was organised by the European Healthy Stadia Network, and supported by the World Heart Federation through its partnership with UEFA.
-The next conference is planned for Spring 2019.
+The next conference is planned for Autumn 2019.
 Photos from the conference and slide presentations to follow shortly.